zonemaster/zonemaster/docs/internal-documentation/maintenance/SupportCriteria.md

     https://wiki.debian.org/DebianReleases/PointReleases

 * FreeBSD:
-  * Extended releases are listed here: https://www.freebsd.org/security/
+  * Supported releases are listed here: https://www.freebsd.org/security/
+  * FreeBSD 10: Releases that are supported by FreeBSD and being "extended" are supported by Zonemaster.
+  * FreeBSD 11: Latest release version is supported.
   * Patch level should not be specified.

 * Ubuntu: